blinkk/editor.dev-ui/README.md

 Then visit https://localhost:8080/ to iterate and improve.

-If you are developing on the editor app UI only, use the `yarn run serve` command from above instead.
+If you are developing on the editor app UI only, use the `yarn run example` command from above instead.

 ## Deployment